gchq/coreax/CONTRIBUTING.md

 - To avoid duplicate work, [search existing pull requests][gh-prs].
 - All pull requests should relate to an existing issue.
   - If the pull request addresses something not currently covered by an issue, create a new issue first.
-- Make changes on a [feature branch][git-feature-branch] instead of the master branch.
+- Make changes on a [feature branch][git-feature-branch] instead of the main branch.
 - Avoid changes to unrelated files in the same commit.
 - Changes must conform to the [code](#code) guidelines.
 - Changes must have sufficient [test coverage][run-tests].